MatthiasJY/MatthiasJY/README.md

 **The Problem Statement:** An E-commerce company is looking to acquire new customers to shop on their online marketplace<br/>

 **Project Summmary:**
-- Personalisation and localisation is the way to go
-- Transaction forecasting model with Prophet and a Recommendation System with Collaborative Filtering was created through Python
+- Transaction forecasting model with **Prophet** and a Recommendation System with **Collaborative Filtering** was created through **Python**
-- Initial data exploration and insights gathering done in Tableau
+- Initial **data exploration** and **insights** gathering done in **Tableau**
-- The Transcation forecasting model will allow the company to predict the monthly transaction value for the next 6 months, based on each individual Product and State.
+- The Transcation forecasting model will allow the company to predict the monthly **transaction value for the next 6 months, based on each individual Product and State**.
 This will allow the marketing to be more specific and localised
-- The Recommendation System will provide both new and exsiting customer a more personalised shopping experience as they will be recommended products based on other customers who are similar to them
+- The Recommendation System will provide both new and exsiting customer a more personalised shopping experience as they will be **recommended products based on other customers who are similar** to them

 View more details in the link below!<br/>
 [General Assembly Capstone Project](https://github.com/MatthiasJY/GA_Capstone)